davanstrien/flyswot/README.rst

 `flyswot` is a work in progress and is currently only intended to be used for testing by `HMD`_.

+This code and documentation is a work in progress.

 Features
 --------

 `flyswot` is a Command Line Tool for detecting 'fake' flysheets.
-TODO add description of project

 * unix style search patterns for matching images to predict against
 * produces a csv output containing the paths to the input images, the predicted label and the models confidence for that prediction.